-The goal of this design project is to develop and construct a device to provide protection for the microdrive unit, an apparatus that is used in microdialysis experiments conducted on non-human primates.
+The goal of this design project is to develop and construct a device to provide protection for the microdrive unit, an apparatus that is used in microdialysis experiments conducted on nonhuman primates.
 This would allow the experiments to be conducted without restraining the monkeys in a chair, providing them with a more comfortable and realistic experimental setting.
 Currently, there are no existing devices in the market specifically catered for this purpose.
-Building on last semester's prototype, the current design consists of an aluminum casing with a form-fitted silicone rubber interior to surround the microdrive unit.
+Building on last semester's prototype, the current design consists of an aluminum casing with a form fitted silicone rubber interior to surround the microdrive unit.
 In accordance with the client's requirements, the team considered alternatives to make the device more lightweight and secure, and decided to pursue a porous aluminum cylindrical top as well as a zip tie strap configuration to accomplish this aim.
-In the future, the team seeks to implement these improvements, and then carry out preliminary testing on live monkeys.
-Based on the results of the testing, further modifications will be made.
+The team implemented these improvements and then carried out preliminary testing on live monkeys.
+Results of the testing importune the need for further modifications to be made, particularly to reduce the weight of the device.